Earlier on, I wrote on 12 Signs You’re Dating a Sex Addict. If you’ve not had the chance to read that post, please do so before reading this one.

 Things usually get tougher when you are getting close to your goals so don’t give up until you have achieved your goals.
 Remain committed to your partner and therapy.

-They say” Heaven help those who help themselves.”
+They say” Heaven helps those who help themselves.”
 You have to be the one to help yourself by taking the first step in getting rid of your addiction.

 No one will do that for you!
 If you don’t turn yourself in willingly, no one will drag you to a therapist.
 Your family can only offer you support when needed.

-Is it impossible to overcome?
+Is it impossible to overcome sex addiction?
 Absolutely not.
-Anyone who is willing to be honest about his or her addiction and is willing to put in effort can do it.
+Anyone who is willing to be honest about his addiction and ready to put in effort can do it.

 You will have to do it willingly on your own to save yourself and your relationship!
 I’m really hoping and believing that you will.
 In fact, I trust that you will because your life and your family mean a lot to you.
 Let love be your guiding light to redemption!